malfattti/garden/Semiotics. The Basics.md

 	- some connotations are widely recognized unconsciously
 - Barthes created a stratified model of connotation
 	- dennotation is the first order of signification
-	- connotation is the second: a sign i
+	- connotation is the second: the denotative sign becomes the signifier of a connotative sign
+	- idea that dennotation is a primary meaning has
 -